Louie Watson: Luton Town

 On 1 July 2022, Watson joined Championship club Luton Town for an undisclosed fee.

 Charlton Athletic (loan)

 On 1 September 2023, Watson signed for League One club Charlton Athletic on a season-long loan.

 On 30 August 2024, Watson departed Luton Town having had his contract terminated by mutual consent.

 Crawley Town

 On 21 February 2025, Watson joined Crawley Town on a deal until the end of the 2025–2026 season.
+He extended his contract for another two years in June 2026.

 International career

 Watson was capped twice for England U15 in two friendlies against United States U15, before playing for the Republic of Ireland at U18 level.
 On March 26, 2021, Watson made his Republic of Ireland U21 debut playing 73 minutes in a 2–1 away win over Wales U21s.
 He made a total of 5 appearances for the 21s.

+Watson is also eligible to represent Bangladesh through his paternal grandfather's Bangladeshi heritage.

 Personal life

 He is the son of former footballer Steve Watson, who played non-League football for clubs including Sutton United and Aldershot Town.